balanced/balanced-docs/overview/rev1/guides/quickstart/payouts.rst

 Splitting Payments
 --------------------

-Splitting payments is accomplished by simply initiating a separate credit to each recipient's bank account:
+Splitting payments is only supported between the marketplace and the merchant.
+This is accomplished by issuing separate credits to each as follows.

+Credit the merchant:

+.. snippet:: order-credit

+Credit the marketplace:

-.. snippet:: credit-split
+.. snippet:: order-credit-marketplace

 Checkpoint